-But when it came to a lot of subsurface baits, like a Texas rig worm for instance, if you didn’t have that trigger finger of your offhand tucked beneath the line coming out of the reel, you’d miss a bite almost every time.
+Back in the old days, when rods were made of fiberglass and lines of monofilament, it took quite a bit of work to detect a bite.
+Topwaters made it easy with visual indicators.
+Bass basically hooked themselves with CrankBaits, as they still often do.
+However, when it came to a lot of subsurface baits, like a Texas rig worm, if you didn’t have that trigger finger of your offhand tucked beneath the line coming out of the reel, you’d miss a bite almost every time.

-Anglers had to rely heavily on another way of detecting bites in the past as well, by watching their line.
+Back then, anglers had to rely heavily on another way of detecting bites by watching their line closely.
 If an angler paid close attention to the section of his fishing line from the rod tip down to where it entered the water, there were one of two tell-tale signs that he had a bite: either a quick jump in the line or one would start “swimming off with it.”

 Though most rods and lines are sensitive enough now to rule out the need for some line watching tricks, they can still increase your bite detection and hookup ratio in a few key areas.